Luis von Ahn

-Luis von Ahn ([ˈlwis fon ˈan]; born 19 August 1978) is a German-Guatemalan entrepreneur and a consulting professor in the Computer Science Department at Carnegie Mellon University in Pittsburgh, Pennsylvania.
-He is known as one of the pioneers of crowdsourcing.
+Luis von Ahn ([ˈlwis fon ˈan]; born 19 August 1978) is a Guatemalan-American entrepreneur and software developer.
 He is the founder of the company reCAPTCHA, which was sold to Google in 2009, and the co-founder and CEO of Duolingo.
+For these projects and others, von Ahn is known as one of the pioneers of crowdsourcing.

-Education and early life
+Von Ahn was a professor in the Computer Science Department at Carnegie Mellon University.

-Luis von Ahn was born in and grew up in Guatemala City.
-Von Ahn grew up in a wealthy household with both of his parents working as physicians.
-He is a Guatemalan of German-Jewish descent.
-His mother was one of the first women in Guatemala to complete medical school, and had a child with Von Ahn despite being single at age 42.
-He attended the American School of Guatemala, a private English-language school in Guatemala City, an experience he cites as a great privilege.
-When von Ahn was eight years old, his mother bought him a Commodore 64 computer, beginning his fascination with technology and computer science.
-When he applied to colleges in the United States, Von Ahn had to spend more than $1,200 to fly to neighboring El Salvador to take the TOEFL.
-This experience left him with a negative impression of "extractive" testing industry, ripe for disruption.
+Early life and education

-At age 18, von Ahn began studying at Duke University, where he received a Bachelor of Science (BS) in Mathematics, summa cum laude, in 2000.
-He later earned his PhD in Computer Science at Carnegie Mellon University in 2005.
+Luis von Ahn was born and raised in Guatemala City.
+Of German descent, his mother was one of the first women in Guatemala to complete medical school.
+She gave birth to von Ahn at age 42, and raised him as a single mother.
+Von Ahn attended the American School of Guatemala, a private English-language school in Guatemala City, an experience he cites as a great privilege.
+When he was eight years old, von Ahn's mother bought him a Commodore 64 computer, beginning his fascination with technology and computer science.
+When he applied to colleges in the United States, von Ahn had to spend more than $1,200 to fly to neighboring El Salvador to take the TOEFL.
+This experience left him with a negative impression of an "extractive" testing industry, ripe for disruption.

-In 2006, Von Ahn became a faculty member at Carnegie Mellon University's School of Computer Science.
+At age 18, von Ahn began studying at Duke University, where he received a Bachelor of Science in Mathematics, summa cum laude, in 2000.
+He earned his PhD in Computer Science at Carnegie Mellon University in 2005.